technorabilia/docker-bits/README.md

 sh run-once.sh
 ```

-As the name implies, this only needs to be executed once.
-You may delete the script afterwards if desired.
+As the name suggests, you only need to run this once.
+You can delete the script afterwards if you like.

 ### docker-compose.yaml
 You can use the `docker-compose.yaml` file with [docker-compose](https://docs.docker.com/compose/reference/overview/):